MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaPolicyCrossTenantAccessPolicyPartner.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[AccessType <String>]`: crossTenantAccessPolicyTargetConfigurationAccessType
     - `[Targets <IMicrosoftGraphCrossTenantAccessPolicyTarget[]>]`: Specifies whether to target users, groups, or applications with this rule.
-      - `[Target <String>]`: The unique identifier of the user, group, or application; one of the following keywords: AllUsers and AllApplications; or for targets that are applications, you may use reserved values.
+      - `[Target <String>]`: Can be one of the following values:  The unique identifier of the user, group, or application  AllUsers  AllApplications - Refers to any Microsoft cloud application.
+Office365 - Includes the applications mentioned as part of the Office365 suite.
       - `[TargetType <String>]`: crossTenantAccessPolicyTargetType
   - `[UsersAndGroups <IMicrosoftGraphCrossTenantAccessPolicyTargetConfiguration>]`: crossTenantAccessPolicyTargetConfiguration